The History of the Giles Family

 James Murray

-James Murray is listed in Tibberaghny in the 1940/1941 register of electors, although this may have been a son of John.
+James is later possibly listed in Tibberaghny in the 1940/1941 register of electors, although this may have been a son of John.

 There is also a Mary Minnie listed in Tibberaghny in the 1940/1941 register of electors - she may have been James' wife, or possibly his daughter.